MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.Identity.UserProvided** - Indicate if the user email address provided or not while getting new Rights Account Certificate from the server

-- **RMS.IssuerId** - The Id of the Rights Management Service server which issues Rights Account Certificate
+- **RMS.IssuerId** - The ID of the Rights Management Service server which issues Rights Account Certificate

 - **RMS.LicenseFormat** - The license Format: Xrml or Json